Z2h-A6n/greven-web/DEVELOPMENT.md

 Since this repo uses `git-lfs` to manage it's large files (i.e. images), you need to use `git` with `git-lfs` to clone or download the repo.
   * See [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for instructions on installing `git`.
   * See [here](https://try.github.io) for a pretty good tutorial on how to use `git`.
 (Takes about 15 minutes.)
+      * Note: the tutorial that used to be at this link has disappeared.
+There are still some useful things there, but no simple tutorial.
+If you find one, go ahead and update the link.
   * See [here](https://git-lfs.github.com/) for instructions on installing `git-lfs`.
 Essentially:
     * Download the (zipped) software package.
 	* Unzip the package?
 (I don't remember if this is necessary).